laktak/extrakto/README.md

 **If you make a PR, please keep it small so that it's easier to test and review.
 Try to create one PR per feature/bug.**

-Please run `black` if you change any python code and run `shfmt` if you change any bash files.
+Please run `black` if you change any python code and run `shfmt -p` if you change any shell files.